The fellowship is 24 months in duration with a majority of that time devoted

 - 1 month vacation per year

-Fellows are expected to be at the hospital from 8 am until 5 pm.
+Fellows are expected to be on rotation from 8 am until 5 pm.
 Any late arrival

 Nephrology Fellowship Clinics

 Fellows participate in four clinics during the fellowship:

 Renal Hypertension Clinic

 All fellows will spend one half day each week in the continuity clinic.

 This clinic is supervised by a nephrology attending physician, with whom

 each case will be discussed.
 Fellows will become familiar with diagnosis

 All fellows will rotate through Renal Transplant Clinic on both campuses.